Faculty Policies of the College of Education

 Policies Related to Teaching

 A tenured/tenure-track faculty member who remains in residence and active in their department may buyout a course per semester from the instructional budget at 1/6 of the faculty member’s nine-month state academic rate for each course buyout.
+(The Department of Special Education has a modified buyout policy of 1/4 of the faculty member's nine-month state academic rate per course).
 This is based on a faculty teaching load of two organized courses per long semester.
 Course buyout is at the discretion of the department chair based on departmental needs.
 Faculty who generate substantial indirect costs for The University should be accorded all due consideration in course buyout.

 Faculty Teaching Load Policy